Aircraft Finder

 Aircraft Details

-• 13-passenger configuration with aft galley, forward and aft lavatories
+• 13-passenger executive interior with aft galley, forward and aft lavatories, and two jump seats

-• Interior last refurbished in 2017: new carpet, headliners, sidewalls, recovered crew seats
+• Interior refurbished in March 2017: new carpeting, headliners, sidewalls, glareshield, and recovered crew seats

-• Aft galley with sink, microwave, warming oven, Nespresso coffee machine, ice drawer, ample storage
+• Aft galley equipped with sink (hot/cold water), microwave, warming oven, Nespresso coffee machine, ice drawer, and ample storage

 About this Model